nerd-framework/nerd-test-suite/README.md

 # nerd-test-suite
-Test Nerd Framework application using this suite.
+Test application on Nerd Framework using Nerd Test Suite.